 And don’t use holiday color schemes—green and red; orange and black; purple and yellow; red, white, and blue—as long as you change their saturation and add in a third/fourth color that isn’t part of the holiday.

 Too many images can be overwhelming to your audience, but it can also distract your audience from your message, Keeping the right balance of pictures or graphs can be more effective than words alone.
 Otherwise, too few images can lead to miscommunication and overall loss of attention among your audiences.

-Contributor: Monowara Parvin | Studying at Mawlana Bhashani Science & Technology University, Bangladesh.
+Contributor: Monowara Parvin | Studies Mawlana Bhashani Science & Technology University, Bangladesh.